And then there was one…

 Oh, and short flights within Japan cost just 5,000 points.

 Business class between the US and Europe or South America is just 88,000 points round trip.
-By flying on top airlines like Air Canada, you’re able to avoid high surcharges charged by some European airlines, while paying a mere fraction of the miles charged by most other programs.
+By flying on top airlines like Air Canada, which have stepped their game up significantly in recent years, you’re able to avoid high surcharges charged by some European airlines, while paying a mere fraction of the miles charged by most other programs.

 88,000 round trip to Southern South America, like Argentina is an absolute steal for more than 20 hours of business class.
 120,000 points round trip from the U.S. to Australia, or 136,000 from Europe to Australia also represents tremendous value.